-Having received criticism for not coming to Corinth when he said he would (1 Co 16:5-7), Paul now explains why he changed his travel plans to visit them (2 Co 1:15-2:4).
-He already clarified how he was straightforward with them (2 Co 1:13).
+Having received criticism for not coming to Corinth when he said he would (1 Co 16:5-7), Paul now explained why he changed his travel plans to visit them (2 Co 1:15-2:4).
+He had already clarified how he was straightforward with them (2 Co 1:13).
 His opponents claimed that he was an illegitimate apostle.

 And in this confidence

 Paul’s plan to come to Corinth came from his belief that the Corinthians accepted the genuineness of his integrity (2 Co 1:12-14).